DoctorLogicProduct/dltest/landing-pages/plastic-surgery-website-design-get-started-2.md

   component: text-component
   component_css: text-component
   headline:
-  - headline: 'Dominate Online With An All-In-One, Easy-To-Use Platform '
+  - headline: Meet DoctorLogic | Your Practice Growth Experts
-  text: Our software itself was built specifically for the healthcare industry with
+  text: Our software was built specifically for the healthcare industry with patient
-    patient acquisition, retention marketing, and practice insights in mind, helping providers connect with more patients.
+    acquisition, retention marketing, and practice insights in mind, helping providers connect with more patients.
 From website creation to content generation, reputation management to Before and After Photo Galleries, SEO best practices to lead conversion, we’ve got you covered.
   wistia-link: []
   class: ''
   img: []